ss-mvp/contest-deno-be/docs/DBSetup.md

 If this doesn't fix the issue, feel free to reach out to a project manager for assistance.

 ## Database Migrations and Seeding

-To handle our database migrations, we're using a Node shell around the application.
-The currently existing database migration tools for Deno have bugged imports and cause crashes on run.
-Eventually, we'd like to use the but for now we're using Knex.

 For initial databse setup, you need only run the following: